top of page

 A PSC but not a director of the same company

-Persons who are a PSC on 18 November 2025, but not a director of the company where they are a PSC, will have to provide their personal code within the first 14 days of their birth month.
-E.g. if their date of birth is 22 January, their 14-day period begins on 1 January.
+People who are a PSC on 18 November 2025, but not a director of the company where they are a PSC, will have to provide their personal code within the first 14 days of their birth month. e.g. if their date of birth is 22 January, their 14-day period begins on 1 January.

 If they become a PSC after 18 November 2025, they must provide their personal code within 14 days of being added to the Companies House register as a PSC.